kmuthukk/yugabyte-db/docs/enhancing-rocksdb-for-speed-and-scale.md

 engineering &amp; enhancements.
 We have listed some of the important ones here.

 <h3>Server-global Block Cache</h3>

-DocDB uses a <a href="https://github.com/YugaByte/yugabyte-db/commit/3d8e83e4298bcf4cca2fd84a58e2f237c925ba30">shared block cache across all instances</a> of RocksDB on the server.
+DocDB uses a <a href="https://github.com/YugaByte/yugabyte-db/commit/3d8e83e4298bcf4cca2fd84a58e2f237c925ba30">
+shared block cache across all instances</a> of RocksDB on the server.
 This avoids per-tablet cache silos and increases effective utilization of memory.

 <h3>Server-global Memstore Limit</h3>

 RocksDB allows a per-memstore flush size to be configured.
 This is not sufficient in practice because the number of memstores may change over time as users create new tables, or tablets of a table move between servers due to load balancing.
 Picking a very small